Wjonke/team-builder/README.md

 ### Description

-In this project you'll build an app that will keep track of memebers of a team.
+In this project you'll build an app that will keep track of members of a team.
 You'll be able to add members to this team as well as edit their details.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
+- [x] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository in your terminal
+- [x] Clone your OWN version of the repository in your terminal
-- [ ] CD into the project base directory `cd american-football-scoreboard`
+- [x] CD into the project base directory `cd american-football-scoreboard`
-- [ ] Download project dependencies by running one of these two commands `yarn` or `npm install`
+- [x] Download project dependencies by running one of these two commands `yarn` or `npm install`
 - [ ] Using the same command tool (yarn or npm) start up the app using `yarn start` or `npm start`
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.